 Increased light exposure due to movement of the user’s arm.

-Movement of the device on the wrist affecting the amount of light absorbed by the photosensors.
+The movement of the device on the wrist affects the amount of light absorbed by the photosensors.